 It’s a funny thing being a Christian.
-You get saved and you start this journey of living like Jesus.
-The Bible calls this being a disciple but it seems as time goes on we tend to forget Jesus.
-I know we would say that’s not true but if we’re honest at one time or another all of us would have to admit that we’ve fallen into the trap of just going through the motions.
-We do our checklist: go to church, pray, read the Bible and maybe a few other things.
+You get saved, and you start this journey of living like Jesus.
+The Bible calls this being a disciple, but it seems as time goes on, we tend to forget Jesus.
+I know we would say that’s not true, but if we’re honest at one time or another, we all would have to admit that we’ve fallen into the trap of just going through the motions.
+So we do our checklist: go to church, pray, read the Bible, and maybe a few other things.

 John 1:1-5, 14 NLT “In the beginning the Word already existed.
 The Word was with God, and the Word was God.
 He existed in the beginning with God.
 God created everything through him, and nothing was created except through him.
 The Word gave life to everything that was created, and his life brought light to everyone.
 The light shines in the darkness, and the darkness has not understood it.
 So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son.”

-God is so vast, Jesus is so vast that no matter how many years you have read and studied the Bible there is always more to learn.
+Our Bible reading will never be the same when we grab hold of the truth in that passage.
+God is so vast; Jesus is so vast that no matter how many years you have read and studied the Bible, there is always more to learn.
 When we are firmly planted in Truth – God’s Word – our growth will never get off the right path.
-There are new things to learn and those new things will always line up with Scripture.

 An everyday relationship with Jesus will connect things that we have been taught don’t go together.
 I have been seeing that the last few days in my walk with Jesus.
 We have to be willing to get out of our natural minds and see the unity in the spirit.
 We all find ourselves at times going through the motions.
 We find ourselves reading and not getting anything out of it.
 We find ourselves praying and feeling like our prayers are hitting the ceiling.